In Depth Baby Product Reviews Led by a Pediatrician

 Our Analysis and Test Results

 Peg Perego is an Italian company that started in 1949.
 Giuseppe Perego founded the company with a single-baby carriage.
 Peg's popularity continued to rise during the 60s with the development of strollers and high chairs.
-In the 70s, Peg launched some of the best travel strollers and toddler ride-on toys of the time.
+In the 70s, Peg launched some of the travel strollers and toddler ride-on toys of the time.
 The 80s saw the first Pilko options and electric riding toys.
 Peg Perego works to design innovative and stylish products.

 Performance Comparison